jac307/MediaArtTutorials/MEDIAART3I03/P1-InClassWork-III.md

 <h2 style="color: darkred;"> 📤 Required Upload — Class Work III </h2>
 **Due after class**

-Upload: **Rough Cut Video**
+Upload: **Rough Cut Version**
 - Duration: **2–3 minutes**
 - Aspect ratio: **4:3** (min 1024x768)
 - Includes:
   - final or near-final narration
   - all major visuals
-  - sound elements (music, ambient sound, silence)
+  - optional: sound elements (music, ambient sound, silence)

 - **File format:** MP4
-- **File name:** `Lastname-Name-Materials.mp4`
+- **File name:** `Lastname-Name-RoughCut.mp4`

 > ⚠️ **Important:**
 > Completing and submitting a rough cut is **required** in order to participate in the **Rough Cut Submission + Critique Activity**.
+> > You must submit it **at least one day** before the in-class critique session/class.
 > Students without a rough cut will not be able to take part in the in-class critique.

 ---

 # Grading & Expectations (Maintenance-Based System)

-This course uses a **maintenance-based grading system**.
-All students begin at **100 points**, and grades are maintained through **consistent engagement, preparation, and completion of process work**.

 For **Class Work III**, maintaining your grade means:

 - Arriving with a finalized narration script
-- Recording your voice within the scheduled studio time
+- Recording your voice at the Sound Studio with professional equipment
 - Actively editing throughout the session
 - Producing and submitting a **complete rough cut**
 - Respecting studio protocols and peer recording time